eslint/eslint/docs/src/rules/no-undefined.md

 ## When Not To Use It

 If you want to allow the use of `undefined` in your code, then you can safely turn this rule off.

-## Version

-This rule was introduced in ESLint 0.7.1.